Bowenville, Queensland: Geography

-Just north of the Warrego Highway east of Dalby, Bowenville has the basic requirements for the traveler, including fuel, a post office, barbecues, a hotel and public telephone.
+Just north of the Warrego Highway east of Dalby, Bowenville has the basic requirements for the traveler, including fuel, a post office, barbecues, a hotel and a public telephone.
 It is a short drive from two major tourist attractions in the region, the historic Jondaryan Woolshed and the New Acland Coal Mine.

 The Western railway line passes through the locality with Bowenville railway station serving the town.
 Further west of the town are three other railway stations on the line: